chovanecadam/cybersecurity/smb/enumerating-smb-share.md

 ## SMBMap

 [SMBMap](https://github.com/ShawnDEvans/smbmap) is a penetration testing tool for enumeration and exploitation of SMB shares.
-This tools doesn't display share comments.
-By default it tries to check drive permissions by reading, creating and deleting files.
+This tool doesn't display share comments.
+By default it tries to check drive permissions by reading, creating, and deleting files.
 You can (and should) disable this feature by `--no-write-check` flag.